-Tags: Obama, Dr. Robert Owens, totalitarianism, Social contract, New Deal, Great Society, New Frontier
+Tags: Dr. Robert Owens, Great Society, New Deal, New Frontier, Obama, Social contract, totalitarianism

 When taxes become destructive they surpass the consent of the governed bending to the will of tyranny.
 When regulations strangle competition instead of securing it from evil combinations they become counterproductive and defeat the very purpose for which they were proposed.
 When foreign entanglements bleed the nation but do not secure the peace or defeat the enemy they become interventionist vehicles for vested interests.
 When spending becomes a hemorrhaging of assists leading to national bankruptcy those who continue to pile debt upon debt seek not the good of the nation but instead its destruction.
 When leaders selected to unite instead do all they can to divide they no longer advance the interest of the whole and are instead partisan leaders in a factional fight.